ChannMyaeAung/MyLearningNotes/C_Learning/HFCTheories.md

 Interprocess communication lets processes work together to get the job done.

+- Redirecting input and output, and making processes wait for each other, are all simple forms of **interprocess communication**.
+- When processes are able to cooperate by sharing data or by waiting for each other, they become much more powerful.

 - The Standard Output is one of the three default **data streams**.
 - A data stream is exactly what it sounds like: a stream of data that goes into, or comes out of, a process.